There are para sport categories for bowls, these include:

 To become classified, please send an expression of interest to the Bowls Victoria Participation Team on firstname.lastname@example.org.
 You must include your name, email address and phone number.

 For more information on the classification process for bowlers with a physical disability, please visit the International Bowls for the Disabled or contact Bowls Victoria’s Chief Classifier Carlene Gregory for more information.

-To be eligible to compete in Bowls Victoria disability events as a Bowler with an Intellectual Disability, you must be registered with Sport Inclusion Australia (SIA).
+To be eligible to compete in Bowls Victoria para events, you must be registered with Sport Inclusion Australia (SIA).
 You must complete the National Eligibility Application and return it to SIA.
 The application form and a guide on how to complete the application can be found here.

-Classification is required to participate in certain events for Bowlers with a Vision Impairment.
+Classification is required to participate in certain para events.
 Bowlers are classified based on their vision and classified as B1, B2, B3 or B4.
 For further information on sight classification for bowlers with a vision impairment, please contact Peter Campion or visit the Blind Bowls Victoria website.

 STAY IN TOUCH WITH BV

-If you’re a bowler or new to the sport with a disability and wanting to know more about events and/or classifications please complete the following form.
+If you’re a bowler or new to the sport with an impairment and wanting to know more about events and/or classifications please complete the following form.